LiviuCP/goToScriptsPython/README.md

 To enter a new command by editing the previously executed one just enter : and press ENTER.

 It is also possible to enter the command history menu by typing :< and pressing ENTER.
-Similar to navigation history by entering a valid number the chosen command is executed.
+Similar to navigation history, by entering a valid number the chosen command is executed.

+Same as for navigation history, the commands history has two sections: recently executed commands and most executed commands.
+The most executed commands are sorted alphabetically, while the recent commands are stacked (see section 6.1).

 The command history can also be accessed in edit mode by entering :: and pressing ENTER.
 In edit mode when the number of a command is entered the string of the command is displayed for editing.
 After editing and pressing ENTER the new command will be executed.
 The command execution can be aborted by entering : at the end of the string and pressing ENTER.